 — How was it that you became involved in Gundam?

 Imagawa: When I was in high school I saw the first Mobile Suit Gundam and fell in love with it.
 I never thought that I would go on to direct a Gundam title, though.
 You never know what exciting things life has in store for you— I honestly believe this.
 Gundam isn’t this constricted series, and because of that, I wanted to make a series where I wasn’t caught up in the likes of mobile suits and gundams.
 When I first started working on it, I was tied down by thoughts of “It’s Gundam, so I have to do X.”

 — And after that struggle, you finally reached the world of Gundam Fighters.

 Imagawa: I actually had other Gundam worlds planned up but, frankly speaking, when Gundam Fighters started production I knew this was the right decision.
 As a writer, I want to make something simplistic and even easier to understand.
 Something in the direction of a Gundam for children.
 One of the OVAs I’ve been working on recently is from a show that I watched when I was little.
-Some of my favorite shows are anime series that I happened to watch on TV as a child.
-So, it was a question of how was I going to show off these robots on TV.
+Some of my favorite shows still are anime series that I happened to watch on TV as a child.
+It was a question of how was I going to show off these robots on TV.

 — In a way, you are returning to your roots.